fwd:cloudsec Europe 2025

 How can I pay for things?

-Contactless payments and paying by card are commonplace in Belgium.
+Contactless payments and paying by card are commonplace in Berlin.
 Visa and Mastercard will be accepted in most places, especially bigger places in the center of a city.
+American Express is less commonly accepted, and many card formats common in other parts of the world (e.g Discover, JCB, UnionPay, Diners Club) will rarely be accepted if at all.
 Some places will have a sticker on the window to indicate the payment methods they accept, otherwise it never hurts to ask before ordering.
 Some supermarkets used to only accept debit cards, and while we believe most of them will now also accept Mastercard Credit Cards, we have not tested this.
+Smaller places like food trucks and market stalls might only accept cash, so ask before ordering.

 It is usual to use a PIN when paying by card, it might be worth it to check if your card has one (and what it is).
 If it does not have a PIN, you can probably still get it working, but you might have to explain to the server what “swiping” is in this context.